List of ingredients and their benefits

 sesame oil

 Sesame oil protects against harmful rays: Sesame oil, obtained by pressing the seeds of the sesame plant, provides the highest sun protection of all the natural oils.
 It is also very effective for softening and smoothing the skin.
 Be sure to use only cold-pressed, unrefined sesame oil, which has a fill, nutty aroma and is dark in color.
-Go to Suntan Oil
+Recipes for Suntan Oil

 Sesame oil: This delightful, medium-bodied, golden oil is pressed from the sesame seed.
 It's good for all skin types, especially normal-to-dry skin, and is used for psoriasis, eczema and arthritis.
-Go to Massage Oil
+Recipes for Massage Oil

 shea butter

 Natural thickeners: Beeswax and shea butter provide body lotions with a creamy consistency.
 Borax powder, available in grocery stores, is a gentle mineral emulsifier that gives the lotion some stability.
-Go to Body Lotion
+Recipe for Body Lotion

 Natural ingredients for better consistency: The thin consistency of mosquito repellent can be thickened by adding a little bit of beeswax and shea butter, which makes it easier to apply.
 The addition of borax powder helps to stabilize the water-oil emulsion.
-Go to Mosquito Repellant
+Recipes for Mosquito Repellant

 soya-lecithin